A BRIEF HISTORY OF THE WINDSOR LOCKS LIONS AMBULANCE CORPS

 THE FOURTH CHAIRMAN

-Roger Ignazio went on to become the fourth Ambulance Chairman, who started in July of 1986.
+Roger Ignazio went on to become the fourth Ambulance Chairman, starting in July of 1986.
 Roger’s term was marked by organizing and updating our service.
 He directed the creation and revision of a mass casualty protocol.

 THE FIFTH AMBULANCE CHAIRMAN